 A minimum of 10% of the sector must be retained as absorbent landscape area, not including courtyard areas and paved outdoor areas.
-Internal landscape areas can include outdoor children's play areas and semi-enclosed outdoor spaces integrated with the built form.
+Internal landscape areas can include semi-enclosed outdoor spaces integrated with the built form.
 While the final definition of internal landscape areas will be dependent on the detail design and siting of the building(s), the framework of the landscape planting of the sector is to be in accordance with the design principles shown indicatively on the Sector Landscape Plan and outlined below: